Chicken rogan josh is defined by its deeply flavoured & well-spiced gravy, traditionally made with lamb; this version is much quicker to make.

-Featuring freshly ground mace, cardamom, cloves and star anise alongside classic Indian spices like cumin, coriander and turmeric this dish pack a wonderful punch of flavour!
+Featuring freshly ground mace, cardamom, cloves and star anise alongside classic Indian spices like cumin, coriander and turmeric, this dish packs a wonderful punch of flavour!

 Anglo Kashmiri Chicken Curry